Uterine blood flow is increased during pregnancy. Disturbance of uteroplacental blood flow during pregnancy

 • increased swelling;

-• oligohydramnios or polyhydramnios are diagnosed.
+• low or high water levels are diagnosed.

-Treatment Methods
+Treatment methods

-In the second degree, the pregnant woman is hospitalized and treated under the strict supervision of the medical staff.
+In the second degree, the pregnant woman is hospitalized and treated under the strict supervision of medical staff.
 If the condition worsens, an unscheduled operation is performed.

 In conclusion about prevention